 As of writing this post, Cutefish OS Latest version is 0.6 BETA.

 This release is powered by Linux Kernel 5.10 and Debian 11 Bullseye.

 Before I go into the detail of this desktop, here are the new updates on this beta release.

-In the Settings, new options of Proxy is added.
+In Settings, new options for Proxy are added.
 Also, the Sound and Bluetooth settings are available.